Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

 <p dir="rtl">?<i>Need to write fast, catching, and pro<br>.Hire a ghostwriter</i><br />
 [Best author advice]</p>

-Certain software products, and technologies deserve the work of a pen or brush.
-The rank of such work may be a decision factor Nr&nbsp;1 for the usage of/funding for its subject: either attract or divert for good.
+> **Certain software products, and technologies deserve the work of a pen or brush.**\
+> **The rank of such work may be a decision factor Nr&nbsp;1 for the usage of/funding for its subject: either attract or divert for good.**

 Technical authoring lies between documentation and literature and must have an artistic feel, rich vocabulary, and allure of the latter in frames of technical topics.

+> [!WARNING]
-For technically bright heads, freestyle authoring may seem deceptively easygoing:
+> For technically bright heads, freestyle authoring may seem deceptively easygoing:

-* Tongue is the only tool sharpened in use.
+> * Tongue is the only tool sharpened in use.
-* Creative opus won't produce compilation errors.
+> * Creative opus won't produce compilation errors.
-* Illustration is what everybody already learned in childhood.
+> * Drawing is what everybody already learned in childhood.
-* Tech authors shall not much invent themes and plots for the writing.
+> * Themes and plots are more available than to be invented.
+>
+> However, noble lines of words are much more sophisticated and painful than excellent code or engineering blueprints.\
+> An astute reader will notice poor or mediocre style from the very first sight.

 <span title="&nbsp;What You See Is What You Write"><ins>WYSIWYG</ins></span> of the opus and rapidity of writing can create square miles of 'pulp'.
-However, noble lines of words are much more sophisticated and painful than excellent code.
-And a smart reader will notice poor or mediocre style from the very first sight.

-The 2020s decade of LLM-generated content has visibly raised the bar for good words and pictures.
+The 2020s decade of LLM-generated content has even boosted such "coverage" and visibly raised the bar for authentic words and pictures.

+## Pitfalls

+The worst enemies of authorship are:

+- repetitions (words, phrases and cliches),
+- monotonous volume (wordiness),
+- formalism,
+- indifference.
+- 🚧🚧🚧🖋️🚧🚧🚧

 ## Recipies